Riselya/Migration-physiology/README.md

 Data and code to go with the manuscript "Active migration is associated with specific and consistent changes to gut microbiota in shorebirds"

-Havent cleaned up or annotated code yet, but it is all there.
 Data analysed with Phyloseq package.
+Code to download this package from Bioconductor within this code.

 File description